 Who owns the site?

-Mondelez owns the Cadbury site.
-Mondelez recently closed their factory and had already approached the Ministry of Health to see if there was interest in it as a site for Dunedin Hospital.
-We are in negotiations with Mondelez.
+The Ministry of Health owns the Cadbury site and took possession on November 1, 2018.
+Mondelez closed their factory and had approached the Ministry of Health to see if there was interest in it as a site for Dunedin Hospital.

 The site next door which contains the Wilson’s carpark has eight owners and it may take a bit longer to get through all the paperwork to purchase these properties.